pagopa/technology-radar/radar/platforms-and-services/azure-managed-identity.md

 Managed Identities have a wide usage in our organization.
 They are the preferred way to authenticate services between each other due to the passwordless approach and the role assignment granularity.
 Creating a managed identity doesn't require any Entra ID role: RBAC built-in roles are sufficient.
 This is a strong point to prefer managed identities over service principals.

-Managed identities are preferred over connection strings too.
-Connection strings have a less role granular approach and make difficult to understand who and what are using them.
-Connection strings must be treated as secrets and they are subject to leaks if not properly stored.
-Having a key leak forces to keys rotation, and all applications would need to be properly updated creating a trickle-down effect.
+Managed identities are often preferred over connection strings.
+Connection strings are less granular in terms of role specification and make it difficult to identify who and what are using them.
+These strings should be treated as secrets, as they are at risk of being leaked if not securely stored.
+A key leak necessitates key rotation, creating a trickle-down effect where all related applications need to be updated accordingly.

 Use system-assigned identities for any service that needs to communicate with others, such as an [App Service](https://azure.microsoft.com/en-us/products/app-service) that wants to read data from a [Storage Account](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview).